 - Check posted public land closures before you leave to make sure your destination is open.
 If you would like to camp on leased land, make sure you contact the leaseholder for permission before you go.

 - Check local weather conditions before you head out.
 Rain can make the backcountry dangerous – make sure you’re prepared.

 - There’s safety in numbers: if you can, camp with a friend or a group – don’t go alone.
 Make sure you tell someone where you are going, your route, and when you plan on returning.

 - Carry emergency supplies with you.
-This guide has great tips for getting prepared.

 - Learn the signs of bear activity.
 Carry bear spray and know how to use it.

 No service camping is free – but that doesn’t mean it’s a free for all.
 All campers must follow rules to protect our environment and keep things safe for others:

 - Make sure you camp at least one km from any backcountry facility or roadwayand at least 30 metres away from any watercourse to ensure your safety and the safety of the animals in the area.

 - Limit your stay to 14 days or less to allow vegetation to recover.